nhavantuonglai/nhavan.vn-open/readme.md

 – Unified components: Consistent design and effects for a polished, cohesive look.

-– SEO powerhouse: Built-in schema and meta tag generation for better search engine rankings.
+– SEO powerhouse: Builtin schema and meta tag generation for better search engine rankings.

 – Dynamic motion effects: Smooth animations for a modern, engaging user experience.